Managing Multiple Office Locations: The Operations Playbook for 2026

 Learn more

-Real estate optimization: from portfolio strategy to monthly operations
+Real estate strategy: from portfolio view to monthly operations

-The traditional model of signing 7-10 year leases for every location assumed stable headcount and predictable space needs.
-In a hybrid environment where occupancy fluctuates 25-40% week to week, that model traps capital in underused space.
-The alternative involves a blended portfolio:
+Signing 7-10 year leases for every location assumed stable headcount and predictable space needs.
+In a hybrid environment where occupancy fluctuates 25-40% week to week, that model traps capital.
+The alternative is a blended portfolio:

 • Core leases (3-5 years) for locations with stable, high utilization (typically headquarters and primary talent hubs)